 I have always been interested in politics but only as an observer.
 My first political act was to write a letter to President Ronald Reagan to tell him about our shared interest in swimming.
 I was in the second grade at the time.

-My fiance and I are proud life-long Floridians.
+My wife and I are proud life-long Floridians.
 We met in grad school at UNF.
 I teach English, history and film at a local high school while Jaclynn works as an editor at a local company.
 Without her support I would not be able to do this.

 I was born in Tampa, spent my early years in Oviedo (just outside of Orlando) and went to high school in West Palm Beach.
 After high school, I went back to Orlando and earned my degree in history from the University of Central Florida.